tarwn/lessthandot-hugo/blogs/content/posts/2010-08-19-variables-ssis-dynamic-parent-to-child.md

 **Showing Parent to Child in action**

 To show how we can do this, we will use another form of configurations management to pass variables from the parent package to the child package.
-Let’s build an example to pass ServerName and DefaultCatalog for another connection.
+Let's build an example to pass ServerName and DefaultCatalog for another connection.

 First, add a new package to the existing solution we started manipulating the connection with configuration files on.
 If you did not run through that example, create a new solution and add a new package.
 Leave the default, package name.
 Now create another package and again, leave the default, package1.dtsx name.